 MUS 158 - JAZZ HISTORY (3)

 Kenneth Steinsultz, University of Evansville

 Survey of the history of jazz, the development of major stylistic trends and principal contributors to the medium.
 Includes aural stylistic analysis.
 UE Outcome 5.

 SOC 105 - INTRODUCTION TO SOCIOLOGY (3)

 Mari Plikuhn, University of Evansville

 Introduces major concepts used by sociologists to understand and predict the behaviour of individuals in group settings.
 UE Outcome 9.

 SOC 230 - SOCIAL PROBLEMS OF THE MODERN WORLD (3)

 Mari Plikuhn, University of Evansville

 Focuses on major social, economic, political, and environmental issues confronting the modern world.
 Covers both global and U.S. issues.
 UE Outcome 9.

 SOC 335 - MARRIAGE AND FAMILY (3)

 Mari Plikuhn, University of Evansville

 Designed to give an in-depth look at changing courtship, martial, and family patterns in America over the course of the last century.
 Studies the history and importance of the family as a social institution, and the different forms and configurations of the family found in modern America.

 THTR 110 - INTRODUCTION TO THEATRE (3)

 Eric Renschler, University of Evansville

 Acquaints students with the process of creating theatre and enhances their ability to enjoy and appreciate performances.
-Requires observations of some evening rehearsals and performances in addition to attendance at lectures.
-UE Outcome 5.
-Note that all students in this class will be required to attend evening performances as a part of their class.
+Requires observations of evening performances in addition to attendance at lectures.
+(UE Outcome 5) At Harlaxton, students will attend theatrical performances in London and surrounding cities, to experience first-hand, theatre as a form of artistic expression.
+Class sessions will further explore these plays, their connection to contemporary culture, as well as the "how and why" of their creation.
+A class fee includes theatre admission and transportation to tours and performances.
+Previous classes have attended the National Theatre and West End performances, and toured the Globe Theatre in London, the Shakespeare historic sites and the Royal Shakespeare Company in Stratford, as well as regional productions close to Harlaxton.
+Course fee \$450 Note that all students in this class will be required to attend evening performances as a part of their class.

 THTR 495 - INDEPENDENT STUDY IN BRITISH THEATRE (3)

 Eric Renschler, University of Evansville

-Topics could include anything to do with musical theatre including a Musical Theatre Workshop/Performance Class
+Permits advanced creative and scholarly work in any area of the theatre arts.
+The specific plan of study for each individual is determined in consultation with the faculty.
+A class fee includes theatre admission and transportation to tours and performances.
+Previous classes have attended the National Theatre and West End performances, and toured the Globe Theatre in London, the Shakespeare historic sites and the Royal Shakespeare Company in Stratford, as well as regional productions close to Harlaxton.
+Prerequisite: permission of instructor.
+Course fee \$450 Note that all students in this class will be required to attend evening performances as a part of their class.

-WRTG 205 - INTRO TO CREATIVE WRITING (3)

-Kaia Simon, University of Wisconsin Eau Claire

-Introduces basic experience and techniques of description, characterization, poetry, and narration.
+WRTG 205 - INTRO TO CREATIVE WRITING (3) Kaia Simon, University of Wisconsin Eau Claire Introduces basic experience and techniques of description, characterization, poetry, and narration.
 UE Outcome 5.